Mark Morgan to Newsmax: Mayorkas Should Resign or Be Impeached

-Homeland Security Secretary Alejandro Mayorkas is the "most dangerous man" in the Biden administration and must either resign or be impeached, particularly after reports surfaced that he knew that the narrative that Border Patrol agents whipped a group of Haitian migrants was false but still denounced them to the nation, former acting Border Patrol Commissioner Mark Morgan said on Newsmax Thursday.
+Homeland Security Secretary Alejandro Mayorkas is the "most dangerous man" in the Biden administration and must either resign or be impeached, particularly after reports surfaced that he knew that the narrative that Border Patrol agents whipped a group of Haitian migrants was false but still denounced them to the nation, former acting Border Patrol Commissioner Mark Morgan told Newsmax on Thursday.

 "He should resign," Morgan, denouncing Mayorkas, told Newsmax's "Wake Up America."
 "I mean if he had any ounce of integrity and courage that's what he would do.
 But we know he doesn't have any of that."